ronen567/just-the-docs/docs/logistic_regression.md

 ---
 layout: default
 nav_order: 1
-title: RRR
+title: Binary Classification and Logistic Regression
 ---

 # Binary Classification and Logistic Regression

-This post is about Supervised Classification problems, at which it is needed to predict a descret value, e.g. predict if a customer will buy the product or not, or predict whether a tumor is benign or malignant.
+This post is about Binary Classification Supervised Learning.
+At such classification scenarios, the machine needs to determine which classification hypothesis should be selected for a certain set of input features.
+For example: Will a customer will buy the product or not, based on some charectaristics, or whether a tumor is benign or malignant.
-We denote the value y of the binary classes as 0 and 1, so we asign the value y=0 to denote the 'customer does not purchase', or the 'tumor is benign; hypothesis , and accordingly, y=1 to denote 'customer does purchase' or 'tumor is malignant' hypothesis.
+So decision can be denoted as either 1 or 0, where basically the assignment of the 2 hypothesis to either 1 or 0 has no real significance, except it normally makes sense to set the positive decision e.g. 'customer does not purchase' or 'tumor is benign to 1, and the negative to 0.
+This selection has technically no significance whatssoever.

+Just note that the focus now is on a Binary Classification, but based on that, in a post which follows, we will extend the number of classes to multi classes.

+So to recap, we talk about Machine Learning Supervised Learning.
+Figure 1 presents the block diagram which describe such a system - (re-posting the same diagram for convinience):

 So let's follow our example of predicting customers' purchases based on their income.
 (This is a simplified for the sake of the example, even if technically the income feature is clearly not sufficient to predict a purchase).